 The first Kulula aircraft took to Southern African skies in August 2001, when Kulula.com was born.
 Back then, there were only three flights between Johannesburg and Cape Town, and only four percent of South Africans travelled by air each year.
 Kulula soon changed this by becoming South Africa's first low-cost airline, making domestic air travel far more affordable.
-Today, there are on average 16 flights a day between Johannesburg OR Tambo and Cape Town International everyday (and even more flights leaving from and landing at Lanseria airport, Johannesburg) and Kulula now flies to 12 destinations, including Mauritius, Namibia, Zambia and Zimbabwe.
+Today, there are on average 16 flights a day between Johannesburg OR Tambo and Cape Town International everyday (and even more if Lanseria airport flights are included) and Kulula now flies from CPT to OR Tambo, King Shaka International and Lanseria International.

 Kulula is famous for it’s funky corporate identity, their adverts often topics of conversation (just earlier this year, FIFA ordered them to remove their advertisement where they claimed to be the “Unofficial National Carrier of the You-Know-What.”
 They have stayed far away from the conventional airline image by staying true to their name, Kulula, which is Zulu for “It is simple”.